helloitsjoe/webpack-cache-memory-leak/README.md

 # Webpack Cache Memory Leak

-This is a basic Webpack setup to reproduce the memory leak described in this Webpack issue: https://github.com/webpack/webpack/issues/17857
+This is a basic Webpack setup to reproduce the memory leak described in ~this Webpack issue: https://github.com/webpack/webpack/issues/17857~ After further investigation I think the root cause is in `HtmlWebpackPlugin`: https://github.com/jantimon/html-webpack-plugin/issues/1835

 NOTE: This is similar to https://github.com/helloitsjoe/webpack-memory-leak.
 It looks like a different root cause and different effect, but seems to stem from not cleaning up after child compilers.

 ## Summary

-This repo uses a custom loader to render React components to HTML during the build.
+The [`simplified` branch](https://github.com/helloitsjoe/webpack-cache-memory-leak/tree/simplified) shows the leak with vanilla HtmlWebpackPlugin usage, but the main branch shows how much memory can leak in a use case closer to the real world, where a custom loader renders React components to HTML during the build.
 The libraries used during that process (`react` and `react-dom`) are stored in cache and never cleaned up, leaking a few MB on each compilation in watch mode.
-Similar to https://github.com/helloitsjoe/webpack-memory-leak, `HtmlWebpackPlugin` creates a child compiler so it's useful in this reproduction, but the leak itself seems to be in Webpack.

-_Note: duplicate strings are retained in memory even without the custom loader, the loader just makes it more obvious._ See the [simplified branch](https://github.com/helloitsjoe/webpack-cache-memory-leak/tree/simplified) for vanilla HtmlWebpackPlugin usage.
+The leak seems to come from `HtmlWebpackPlugin` using a unique ID for each child compiler.

 ## How to reproduce